When you learn to see like an artist it's like you've developed a super power.

 I'll show you the value of this skill in just a minute.

-But first, let me tell you why you should want this artist version of a super power.
+But first, let me tell you why you should want this artist's version of a super power.

-Because when you see like an artist, you are able to see beneath the skin of everything you draw or paint.
+Because when you learn to see like an artist, you are able to see beneath the surface of everything you draw or paint.

 And that means you've learned to make art much more simply.